Supporting small and medium-sized enterprises

 Country: Sri Lanka

-Lead executing agency: Ministry of Finance
+Lead executing agency: Ministry of Finance and Mass Media

-Overall term: 2017 to 2018
+Overall term: 2017 to 2019

-- Technology transfer.
-Improving technology transfer and market access for SMEs will enable them to increase their economic performance and improve their environmental sustainability.
+- Technology transfer: Improved technology transfer and better market access are designed to increase the economic performance of SMEs and enhance their environmental sustainability.

 - Access to finance: The aim is to give SMEs easier and faster access to finance.

 - Innovation and entrepreneurship: The national innovation system is to be strengthened.
 The project develops measures to encourage the population to establish businesses, which is hoped to have a positive effect on social integration.